Reverse-contrast display typeface, in progress.

 Origin

-It started as a sketch to promote a gig I was playing with friends.
-Reverse-contrast letterforms, blocky and western in structure.
-After the gig, the sketches kept going.
+It started as a poster for a local gig I was playing with friends.
+Reverse-contrast letterforms, blocky and western.
+After the gig I kept sketching, working up an uppercase for a typeface.

 Development

-The first digital cut came out of a lockdown type group: a handful of designers who had studied together at Old School New School of Lettering and Typography in Coburg, staying in touch through Veronica Grow's virtual meetups.
-Accountability to share something at each catch-up was enough to get the sketches into Glyphs.
+The first digital cut came out of a lockdown type group: designers who'd studied together at Old School New School of Lettering and Typography, keeping in touch through Veronica Grow's virtual meetups.
+Having to bring something to each catch-up was enough to get the sketches into Glyphs.

 Proof